seven1240/FreeSWITCH-Portal/README.md

 It does not aims to replace GUIs such as fusionPBX or blue.box.

+It would be very easy to use and super helpful for new FreeSWITCH users.

 ## Philosophy

 To provide a GUI out of the box without depends on external resources like PHP or a webserver such as Apache or Nginx.